Popoche chub

-The popoche chub (Algansea popoche) is a species of freshwater ray-finned fish in the genus Algansea of the family Cyprinidae.
+The popoche chub (Algansea popoche) is a species of freshwater fish in the family Leuciscidae, the shiners, daces and minnows.
 It is endemic to the Lake Chapala and nearby sections of associated rivers in Jalisco of west-central Mexico.
 This is a relatively large omnivorous species of Algansea at up to 23 cm long.
 Although considered threatened, it can be locally numerous.
 It is generally not considered a food fish.